Japan, South Korea meet after saving intelligence pact

 In contrast to its tensions with South Korea, Japan’s often sensitive relations with another Asian neighbor, China, has dramatically improved in recent years.

-Chinese Foreign Minister Wang Yi, who also attended the G-20 meetings, said Beijing was willing to further its relations with Japan by promoting cultural exchanges.
+Chinese Foreign Minister Wang Yi, who also attended the G-20 meeting, said Beijing was willing to further its relations with Japan by promoting cultural exchanges.

+At the G-20 meeting, the member states agreed on the importance of free and open multilateral trade and creating global rules for the digital economy.

 Yamaguchi reported from Tokyo.